scanner docs insights pricing sign in

 // What is NOT in the request:

 How to verify: Open DevTools > Network tab > store a key > inspect the POST request body.
-The API key itself is nowhere in the payload.
+You'll see only an encrypted Share 1 blob and a hash commitment.
+The full API key and Share 2 never appear in network traffic.

 2

-How to verify: Our encryption uses AES-256-GCM with random salt and IV per encryption.
-Same plaintext produces different ciphertext every time.
-Tampered data is detected by the GCM auth tag.
+How to verify: Both shares use authenticated encryption with a random salt and IV per encryption — same plaintext produces different ciphertext every time.
+Tampered data is detected by the auth tag.
 We have 14 security tests proving this.

 3